Vodka: Poland

 In these early days, the spirits were used mostly as medicines.
 Stefan Falimierz asserted in his 1534 works on herbs that vodka could serve "to increase fertility and awaken lust".
 Wodka lub gorzałka (1614), by Jerzy Potański, contains valuable information on the production of vodka.
 Jakub Kazimierz Haur, in his book Skład albo skarbiec znakomitych sekretów ekonomii ziemiańskiej (A Treasury of Excellent Secrets about Landed Gentry's Economy, Kraków, 1693), gave detailed recipes for making vodka from rye.

 Some Polish vodka blends go back centuries.
 Most notable are Żubrówka, from about the 16th century; Goldwasser, from the early 17th century; and aged Starka vodka, from the 16th century.
 In the mid-17th century, the szlachta (nobility of Poland) were granted a monopoly on producing and selling vodka in their territories.
 This privilege was a source of substantial profits.
-One of the most famous distilleries of the aristocracy was established by Princess Lubomirska and later operated by her grandson, Count Alfred Wojciech Potocki.
+One of the most famous distilleries of the aristocracy was established by Elżbieta Izabela Lubomirska and later operated by her grandson, Alfred Wojciech Potocki.
 The Vodka Industry Museum, located at the park of the Potocki country estate has an original document attesting that the distillery already existed in 1784.
-Today it operates as "Polmos Łańcut".
+Today, it operates as "Polmos Łańcut".

 Vodka production on a much larger scale began in Poland at the end of the 16th century, initially at Kraków, whence spirits were exported to Silesia before 1550.
 Silesian cities also bought vodka from Poznań, a city that in 1580 had 498 working spirits distilleries.
 Soon, however, Gdańsk outpaced both these cities.
 In the 17th and 18th centuries, Polish vodka was known in the Netherlands, Denmark, England, Russia, Germany, Austria, Hungary, Romania, Ukraine, Bulgaria and the Black Sea basin.